 In an interdisciplinary class I recently submitted a paper: “A Christian Response to Christian Privilege.”
 I’ve decided to post some of my key points in a blog post as a resource for Christian students and university parachurch leaders.

-Critical theory — which includes feminism, critical race theory, post-colonialism, and queer theory — is increasingly mainstream at most universities.
+Critical theory and intersectionalism — which includes feminism, critical race theory, post-colonialism, and queer theory — is increasingly mainstream at most universities.
 “Microaggression,” “appropriation,” and “check your privilege” have become common parlance on campuses, social media, and click-generator websites like Huffington Post, Mic, Salon, Buzzfeed, and Upworthy.
 It’s no longer optional for thoughtful Christians to engage with these ideas.
-Overall, I believe critical theory has helpful things to say, needs to be taken seriously by Christians, and can even help articulate the brokenness of the world around us and point humanity toward our need for the Gospel.
-At the same time, it’s important for Christians to understand the limitations of critical theory and ways we can’t agree with some presuppositions or end goals.
+Overall, I believe they have helpful things to say, need to be taken seriously by Christians, and can even help articulate the brokenness of the world around us and point humanity toward our need for the Gospel.
+At the same time, it’s important for Christians to understand their limitations and ways we can’t agree with some presuppositions or end goals.
 Those, however, are for another blog post or paper.

 Thoughtful evangelical Christians have critically engaged with feminism, post–colonialism, critical race theory, and to a lesser extent queer theory.
 Deconstruction of Christian privilege and hegemony is a bit newer.
 However, it has already appeared in several significant academic journals, in a few books and essay collections and one widely shared click-bait blog post.
 Christian privilege is also a standard topic covered in textbooks on privilege used in introductory college classes in ethnic and gender studies and diversity in educational theory.
 Such courses are frequently required for graduation from many universities.
 I could not find any books, journal, or magazine articles from an evangelical Christian perspective addressing Christian privilege; the closest thing I could find was a fairly brief blog post by sociologist (and InterVarsity Press author) George Yancey where he interacts only with a click-bait post.
 Yancey makes some good observations but I believe he misses the point that more thoughtful critics of Christian privilege are trying to make with regard to culture.
 He mistakenly interprets these critiques as applying only to conservative Christianity.